fxamacker/cbor/README.md

 __Code coverage__ must not fall below 95% when tagging a release.
 Code coverage is above 98% (`go test -cover`) for cbor v2.3 which is among the highest for libraries (in Go) of this type.

-__Coverage-guided fuzzing__ must pass 250+ million execs using a large corpus before tagging a release.
-Fuzzing is usually continued after the release is tagged and is manually stopped after reaching 1+ billion execs.
-Fuzzing uses a custom version of [fxamacker/cbor-fuzz](https://github.com/fxamacker/cbor-fuzz).
+__Coverage-guided fuzzing__ must pass 1+ billion execs using a large corpus before tagging a release.
+Fuzzing is usually continued after the release is tagged and is manually stopped after reaching 1-3 billion execs.
+Fuzzing uses a customized version of [dvyukov/go-fuzz](https://github.com/dvyukov/go-fuzz).

-To prevent delays to release schedules, fuzzing is not restarted for a release if changes are limited to docs and comments.
+To prevent delays to release schedules, fuzzing is not restarted for a release if changes are limited to ci, docs, and comments.

 <hr>